MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 - Listen for room events using PlayFab CloudScript callbacks.

 In this quickstart, we will illustrate how both features work using the latest [Photon Unity example project](https://assetstore.unity.com/packages/tools/network/photon-unity-networking-classic-free-1786).

+> [!NOTE]
+> For a fully supported PlayFab Multiplayer and Chat Experience on Unity, please see the [PlayFab Party Unity Plugin](https://learn.microsoft.com/en-us/gaming/playfab/features/multiplayer/networking/party-unity-overview) for more information.

 ## Prerequisites